The public printing system is evolving

 The current River Campus public computing Pay-for-Print system is being upgraded, and the backend systems are being upgraded.
 The current printers and release stations are not being changed; the methods of printing, naming, and releasing jobs are not changing.

 Local printer drivers and the popup software need to be updated if you are a UR Wireless Printing user.

 Dedicated Pharos accounts are being retired.
 Any balance on your existing Pharos account will carry over to the new system, but all payments will now come from your Flex account, or via a Visitor copy card.

-When someone sends a print job to the release station, they will have the ability to visit a number of different locations to print their job.
-As an example, if someone sends a print job in the Rush Rhees Reference area, they can release their print job from the Reference area, the IT Center, or a number of other locations.
-The job will still be printed to the printer that is next to the release station that they release their job from.
+When someone sends a print job, they will have the ability to release that job from any UR Pay-for-print Print Release Station.
+As an example, if someone sends a print job in the Rush Rhees Reference area, they can release their print job from the Reference area, the IT Center, or any other Public Printing Area.
+The job will be printed to the printer that is next to the release station from which it was released.

 Why are we doing this?

 -Printing from personal computers.
 In order to roll out printing to non-public computers, we had to make it as easy as possible.
 A print a job can be sent from anywhere, and will be available via a short walk to a number of locations.
 Someone won't have to stop and think of their closest printing location, and then try and figure out what the printer name for that area is.
 By clustering the queues, you only have to install 3 printers on your laptop as opposed to the 20 + printers deployed around campus.

 -Redundancy.
 If a printer or release station should completely break down in a particular area after someone has sent a print job, they can walk to another area to release their job.

 There are 3 queues.
 BWLaser for high speed laser printers, BWWax for black and white jobs printed to wax printers, and ColorWax for color jobs printed to wax printers.